zulip/zulip/docs/integration-guide.md

 service you want to integrate will be sending to Zulip.

-You can use [requestb.in](http://requestb.in/) or a similar tool to capture webook payload(s) from the service you are integrating.
+You can use [requestb.in](http://requestb.in/) or a similar tool to capture webhook payload(s) from the service you are integrating.
 Examining this data allows you to do two things:

-1. Determine how you will need to structure your webook code, including what message types your integration should support and how; and,
+1. Determine how you will need to structure your webhook code, including what message types your integration should support and how; and,
-2. Create fixtures for your webook tests.
+2. Create fixtures for your webhook tests.

 A test fixture is a small file containing test data, one for each test.
 Fixtures enable the testing of webhook integration code without the need to